How To Pick A Real-Time OLAP Platform

 Use Case Requirements

 There are several categories of use cases when it comes to real-time analytics.
-Here’s a quick summary of the requirements pertaining to the important categories:
+Here’s a quick summary of the requirements on the important categories:

 Let’s look at each category in greater detail.